Do cops know if a car has insurance? (2024 Answers)

 Here are some ways license scanning can cause you to be cited for driving without insurance:

-• Repeat offenders – Some states have initiated programs to scan the license plates of drivers previously cited for driving without insurance.
+• Repeat Offenders – Some states have launched programs that scan the license plates of drivers who have previously been cited for driving without insurance to determine what is the penalty for driving without insurance.

-• Insurance checkpoints – On occasion, you may be stopped at a roadside checkpoint designed to identify uninsured motorists.
-A popular road in Tulsa, for example, became the site of an insurance checkpoint one Saturday night.
+• Insurance Checkpoints – A popular road in Tulsa, for example, became the site of an insurance checkpoint one Saturday night.
 Every driver passing through was scanned for insurance.
 Cars without motor vehicle insurance were immediately towed, and drivers who weren’t carrying proof of insurance were ticketed with a $250 fine.

 Although police can determine your car insurance status by scanning your license plate, you’re still legally required to carry your insurance information to show proof when asked.
 In fact, many states impose penalties for driving without proof of insurance.